-Tarrant County 9-1-1 District implemented text to 9-1-1 in Tarrant County in November of 2020.
-Texting to 9-1-1 is another option for citizens to get help in an emergency and does not replace calling 9-1-1.
+Tarrant County 9-1-1 District implemented text to 9-1-1 in Tarrant County in November 2020.
+Texting 9-1-1 is another option for citizens to get help in an emergency and does not replace calling 9-1-1.
 At this time, in Tarrant County, citizens cannot text photos, videos, and audio to 9-1-1.
-When texting 9-1-1, do not use emojis (emojis do not go through) or abbreviations as the 9-1-1 call-taker may not understand some abbreviations.
+When texting 9-1-1, do not use emojis (emojis do not go through) or abbreviations, as the 9-1-1 call-taker may not understand some abbreviations.
 Language translation services are not available when using text to 9-1-1, nor is the ability to initiate a group text with others when texting 9-1-1.

 When would you text 9-1-1?